feu-bergen/events-1.1-click-event/README.md

 [Link to working example]

+## Task

+Clone or download this repository onto your computer.
+You will start out in the "master" branch which contains na empty project.

-See if you can create this from scratch.
-If not, try to follow the steps below.
-If the steps don't help, checkout out the "answer" branch from this repository which will containing a working example.
+Try to recreate hte the the website above.
+Firstly try to create it without any help.
+If you are unsure of what to do, try to follow the steps below.
+If the steps don't help, checkout out the "answer" branch from this repository.
+The answer brnahc contains a working example.

 ## Steps